 One of my top 3 games of all time, forever and always.
 I feel like I’ve written way too much across other posts about this triumph, but it’s never enough!
 This game is where the “Metroid” part of Metroidvania came from, folks.
 Released on the Super Nintendo in 1994 to surprisingly little fanfare, Super Metroid is a near-perfect blueprint for this style of gameplay that has been emulated countless times since.
 I’ve beaten the game literally dozens of times, often with best friends by my side, making it all the more memorable for me personally.

 Everything about Super Metroid works.
 The graphics are stunning to this day and insanely detailed.
 Music and sound design are simply perfection (tracks from the game have been endlessly remixed into the newer Metroids since).
 Each power up and weapon is perfectly spaced, and feels amazing to use (the weight of Super Missiles are so satisfying!).
 You truly feel empowered as you progress.
 And all of these wonderful qualities ultimately come together beautifully to create unrivaled atmosphere.
-This literally starts within seconds of turning on the game and does not let up until the final seconds.
-Super Metroid is a memorable experience because of its constant pitch perfect atmosphere.
+It literally starts within seconds of turning on the game and does not let up until the final seconds.
 The tense prologue.
 The eerily quiet Wrecked Ship.
 Beautiful but threatening and maze-like Maridia.
 And the hellish lower Norfair, with its “things are about to get serious” theme.
 You don’t ever forget visiting these areas.